Etaiva/governance-rule-library/README.md

 /docs/ – Stakeholder-facing summaries and onboarding guides

 ✅ Recommended Machine-Readable Policies & Controls
-Below is a starter list of governance rules to include in your first submission.
-Each item should be structured as a standalone file with metadata, conditions, and mapped controls.
+Below is a starter list of governance rules for the initial submission.

-yaml
+- yaml
 - DataRetentionPolicy
 - AccessControlPolicy
 - IncidentReportingProtocol